 The following policies and procedures outline LPK’s response to COVID-19.
-All new routines and guidelines will be implemented beginning with the start of school in fall 2020, and because this pandemic is so dynamic, they will be open to revision.
+Because this pandemic is so dynamic, they will be open to revision.

 LPK is bound by the mandates of the Maryland Department of Education (MSDE), which is our licensing body, and our policies will be driven by the Centers for Disease Control and Prevention (CDC).
 In addition, we will receive guidance from the Howard County Public School System (HCPSS) and other local, state, and federal entities.

 It will be tricky to strike the balance between what is appropriate for a preschool classroom and what will keep everyone safe during the COVID-19 pandemic.
 But safety has always been a priority for LPK, and never before has that priority been more critical.

 Our goal is to provide a safe, nurturing setting that supports learning and growth for our little ones.

 During these challenging months ahead, please know that LPK’s teachers are committed to creating an environment that promotes learning through play, investigation, and discovery.
 We expect to take a lot of our learning outside and we will be flexible and innovative with our daily routine and activities – all while keeping safety at the forefront.